jimsmart/grobotstxt/README.md

 - All 100% of original test suite functionality
 - Minor language-specific cleanups

-As per the original library, we include a small standalone binary, for webmasters, that allows testing a single URL and user-agent against a robots.txt.
+As per Google's original library, we include a small standalone binary, for webmasters, that allows testing a single URL and user-agent against a robots.txt.
 Ours is called `icanhasrobot`.

 ## Installation